littleroot/blog/_pages/arch linux install 2021.md

 ## Safe suspend-to-memory

-This can be done after.
+This can be done after a full install, after installing a desktop environment and/or a window manager.

 TODO(ns): suspendroot